 We also have a couple Icelandic and Icelandic/BFL (Mule) fleeces offered below.
 The Icelandic are dual coated sheep with a fine under coat (thel) and a coarser over coat (tog).
 The thel is as soft as very fine merino.
 The Mule fleeces are heavy thick single fiber fleeces that tend to be similiar in micron count to BL fleeces but have a soft hand and marvelous colors.

-We also have a couple commercial Finn fleeces offered below in lovely colors.
-These are from a neighbor's high production herd and we are trialing the lovely fine soft wool to see if there is interest.
-The adult fleeces run in the low 20 microns and the lamb is under 20.
+We are also offering commercial Finn/Polypay cross fleeces.
+They are very fine and lovely soft to work with.
+These are from a neighbor's high production herd and we are trialing the fine soft wool to see if there is interest.
+We estimate the fiber is between 18 and 21 microns.
 They are as soft and fine as commercial merino.

 These are fleeces off animals that live outside.
 They are not kept in coats.
 We keep the sheep as clean as possible and they do not have ticks or mites in their wool, but there will be dirt, some vegetable matter, and they smell.
 We skirt the fleeces to remove dung and felted or damaged fiber.
 Dirt and grease will wash out.
 Only fleeces with quality spinning fiber and minimal vegetable matter are sold as raw spinning fleeces.
 We do not sell raw fleeces that we would not be comfortable processing for handspinning ourselves.
 While we typically remove any breach or neck fleece that is significantly coarser than the rest of the fleece, on a colored fleece where there is a darker or black edge, we will leave on more if the fiber is good, because the darker edge gives the artist some variety to work with.